iPhone “no-sound” problem is one of the most common alongside with non-working iPhone camera. If you have one of the following problems:

 To check out if those solutions helped you, try to download one of these free music apps and play songs with it.

-In case none of these trouble fixes restored sound on your iPhone, you’d better address the professional Apple support and repair center.
+In case none of these trouble fixes restored sound on your iPhone 6 or other model, you’d better address the professional Apple support and repair center.
 Perhaps, you will need to replace some iPhone details like earpiece speaker.